Nornalite/cnn_voice_recognition/README.md

 # cnn_voice_recognition
-A small school project to recreate the functions used in an audio recognition neural network.
+A small school project (completed with @baarnuo) to recreate the functions used in an audio recognition neural network.